-The numerous respondents (the Israel Lands Authority, the Ministry of Housing, the local council of Tal-Irun, the Jewish Agency, the Katzir settlement group, and the Israeli Farmers Organization) emphasized different issues, and in many cases their arguments - as described in the majority opinion - were weak and avoided direct presentation of the central demographic and political issues.
+The numerous respondents (the Israel Land Authority, the Ministry of Housing, the local council of Tal Irun, the Jewish Agency, the Katzir settlement group, and the Israeli Farmers Organization) emphasized different issues, and in many cases their arguments – as described in the majority opinion – were weak and avoided direct presentation of the central demographic and political issues.
 The lawyers for the government and the Housing Ministry acknowledged the right of individual Arab families to live in the area of Nahal Irun.
-However, they also claimed that in the specific case of Katzir, the nature of this cooperative organization and its by-laws, restricting admission to Israelis who served in the IDF (in other words, excluding Arab citizens who are exempted from military service), were legitimate.
+However, they also claimed that in the specific case of Katzir, the nature of this cooperative organization and its by-laws, restricting admission to Israelis who served in the IDF (in other words, excluding Arab citizens who are exempt from military service), were legitimate.

-This proved an easy target for Aharon Barak, who noted that other than IDF service, the members of the Katzir cooperative settlement did not share any distinctive factor, and thus were not entitled to protection from the principle of equality under a form of affirmative action (see the detailed discussion of this point below).
-A second claim, focusing on the role of the Jewish Agency, "the arm of the Jewish people in the diaspora," in managing the land provided by the state, was also weak and unconvincing.
-As Barak noted, beyond the technical issues regarding the transfer of responsibility to the Jewish Agency, the state did not provide special reasons to exempt this case from the general rules of equality.21 While citing the statutes governing allocation of state lands, the respondents apparently did not make the case that the particular (Zionist) goals embodied in these statutes justify violating the principle of equality.
+This proved an easy target for Aharon Barak, who noted that other than IDF service, the members of the Katzir cooperative settlement did not share any distinctive factor, and thus were not entitled to protection in accordance with the principle of equality under a form of affirmative action (see the detailed discussion of this point below).
+A second claim, focusing on the role of the Jewish Agency, “the arm of the Jewish people in the diaspora,” in managing the land provided by the state, was also weak and unconvincing.
+As Barak noted, beyond the technical issues regarding the transfer of responsibility to the Jewish Agency, the state did not provide special reasons to exempt this case from the general rules of equality.21 While citing the statutes governing allocation of state lands, the respondents apparently did not make the case that the particular (Zionist) goals embodied in these statutes justified violating the principle of equality.

-In contrast, the Jewish Agency's response was far more substantive, acknowledging the direct clash between individual and group rights in questions of land distribution.
-The Agency's arguments were anchored in the historical and national dimensions, emphasizing the continuing importance of settlement, in general, and in peripheral areas where the Jewish presence is thin, in particular.
-The Agency's advocates argued that these goals are entirely consistent with the Jewish and democratic foundations of the state, as well as the accomplishment of Zionist objectives.22 In addition, they warned that acceptance of the petition would mean the end of the settlement program that the Jewish Agency began at the beginning of the century.23 These respondents also cited the security aspect of this settlement in the chain of Jewish outposts in Nahal Irun and other areas, whose purpose is "to protect the Land of Israel in the name of the Jewish people" (as written in the charter of the community settlement).
+In contrast, the Jewish Agency’s response was far more substantive, acknowledging the direct clash between individual and group rights in questions of land distribution.
+The Agency’s arguments were anchored in the historical and national dimensions, emphasizing the continuing importance of settlement, in general, and in peripheral areas where the Jewish presence is thin, in particular.
+Supporters of the Agency argued that these goals are entirely consistent with the Jewish and democratic foundations of the state, as well as the accomplishment of Zionist objectives.22 In addition, they warned that acceptance of the Qaadans’ petition would mean the end of the settlement program that the Jewish Agency began at the beginning of the century.23 These respondents also cited the security aspect of this settlement in the chain of Jewish outposts in Nahal Irun and other areas, whose purpose is “to protect the Land of Israel in the name of the Jewish people” (as written in the charter of the community settlement).

 The Opinion: Walking the Tightrope